ZoontS/Video2Discord/README.md

 # Video2Discord
-Python script for compressing video so you can upload it in Discord
+Python script for compressing video so you can upload it to Discord

+Requires an FFmpeg installation in PATH